Associate in Applied Science - Interior Design

 Find out your placement in math and English

-OR submit high school transcripts if you’ve graduated within the past three years
+Submit high school transcripts if you’ve graduated within the past five years

 OR submit transcripts from prior college to be used for placement